Spring 2026 — Assignment 4

 1. (2 points) Given the above graph, design a set of test requirements which fulfills either Edge coverage, Edge-pair coverage, or Prime path coverage.

-• Discuss any infeasible requirements
+• Discuss any infeasible test requirements

 2. (2 points) Identify a set of test paths which fulfill your test requirements (from Part 2, question 1)